lidotcircle/nvim-repl/README.md

 require('nvimRelp').setup({
     lua = {
         cmdpath: 'full path to lua interpreter';
+        cmd:     'using cmd to search executable file instead of filetype';
         -- only valid for lua to choose between neovim's embeded lua and external command line
         internal: boolean;
-        -- if this option is none, it value pass to spawn will be { "-i" }
+        -- if this option is nil, value pass to spawn will be { "-i" }
         args: { };
         env:  { "key=value" };
         stdoutSanitizer: function(out: string): string;